DiegoRevenga/the-shuffle-cannon/README.md

 ![Block placing gif](assets/block_placing_showcase.gif)

 ### Shuffle Cannon GUI
-This menu lets you choose which blocks will the Shuffle Cannon shoot and adjust their frequency.
+`Shift + right click` opens a menu that lets you choose which blocks will the Shuffle Cannon shoot and adjust their frequency.
 ![GUI gif](assets/gui_showcase.gif)

 ### Recipe